outpaddling/LPJS/README.md

 evolved into the premier batch system for massive and complex clusters.

 Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER.
-In its typical basic form, it's just a LAN with a manager node, a file server and some software to manage computing resources.
-You can make a cluster as complicated as you wish, but simple HPC clusters can be highly effective at reducing computation time by orders of magnitude.
+In its basic form, it's just a LAN with a head node for tracking resource use, compute nodes, a file server, and some software to manage computing resources.
+You can make a cluster as complicated as you wish, but even simple HPC clusters can reduce computation time by orders of magnitude.

 Overly complex HPC tools present a barrier to learning and research